OutLayer Documentation

 | decrement(key, delta) | Atomic decrement (i64) | (new_value: i64, error) |

-| set-worker(key, value) | Store worker-private data | Error string |
+| set-worker(key, value, is_encrypted) | Store worker data (public if is_encrypted=false) | Error string |

-| get-worker(key) | Get worker-private data | (data, error) |
+| get-worker(key, project_uuid) | Get worker data (cross-project if project_uuid set) | (data, error) |

 Atomic Operations#